frobware/aws-cluster-up/README.md

 	acu-launch ~/amcdermo-triage /usr/local/share/aws-cluster-up/examples/aws/ocp-3.10/single-master.tf

-The basename of the output directory `~/amcdermo-triage` becomes the name of the cluster when viewed in the EC2 dashboard.
+The `basename` of the output directory `~/amcdermo-triage` becomes the name of the cluster when viewed in the EC2 dashboard.
+In this example you would have nodes named `acmdermo-triage-master`, `acmdermo-triage-infra` and `acmdermo-triage-node`.

 ## 3. Generate an OpenShift Ansible inventory file using `acu-generate-inventory(1)`.